West Palm Beach Criminal Lawyer

 State criminal cases have various phases: Pre-Arrest, Arrest, First Appearance/ Bond Hearing, Arraignment, Discovery, Plea Discussions, Motion Hearings, Trial, and Appeal.
-A well-trained criminal lawyer can help you through each part of the process.
+A well-trained West Palm Beach criminal lawyer can help you through each part of the process.

-Whether you are being investigated about your possible involvement in a crime, or have already been arrested, you need a criminal defense trial lawyer who understands what can and cannot be legally performed at the initial phase of the criminal process.
+Whether you are being investigated about your possible involvement in a crime, such as a drug crime, or any other crime for that matter, or have already been arrested, you need a lawyer serving Palm Beach Gardens and West Palm Beach who understands what can and cannot be legally performed at the initial phase of the criminal process.
 When you find yourself at this point of the process, you should seriously consider invoking your right to remain silent.
 Always allow your defense counsel to speak for you.
 Remain silent until Mr. Foley arrives; everything you say will be used against you.
 The police take your words and twist them to make their case.
 You should not talk to those investigating you.
 They are not your parents, family, preacher, friend, or lawyer.
 The Supreme Court of Florida has held that the police are allowed to lie to suspects to aid in their interrogations/interviews.
 If you are not a policeman then you are a suspect.

 Once you are bonded out of jail, it is definitely the time to retain a criminal defense attorney - your arraignment will soon arrive.

-Hiring an experienced and aggressive criminal defense attorney prior to your arraignment increases your odds of reducing or eliminating the charges.
-Ask questions about this process, in person, with Criminal Defense Trial Lawyer, Roger P. Foley, at your free 30-minute initial consultation.
+Hiring an experienced and aggressive West Palm Beach Criminal attorney prior to your arraignment increases your odds of reducing or eliminating the charges.
+Ask questions about this process, in person, with Criminal Defense Trial Lawyer, Roger P. Foley, at your free 30-minute consultation.

-Immediately after your arrest and during your free consultation, ask us about pre-trial diversion programs.
+Immediately after your arrest and during your free initial consultation, ask us about pre-trial diversion programs.
 Each county in Florida has different programs, so a diversion program that is available in Palm Beach County may not be available in Broward County.
-If you have questions about criminal diversions programs in Dade, Broward, Palm Beach, Martin, and Saint Lucie counties, The Law Offices of Roger P. Foley will help answer them.
+If you have questions about criminal diversions programs in Dade, Broward, Palm Beach, Martin, and Saint Lucie counties, one of our Palm Beach Gardens drug crime lawyers at The Law Offices of Roger P. Foley will help answer them.

 - Plead Guilty (never a wise choice);